wp-plugins/google-authenticator-per-user-prompt/readme.txt

 == Changelog ==

 = v0.5 () =
+* [FIX] The 'Remember Me' flag is no longer ignored when logging in.
 * [NEW] Added an automated acceptance test suite.
 Alliteration FTW!

 = v0.4 (2013-12-30) =